Strategies

 The case targets a fossil fuel project like a coal mine or an oil pipeline.

 The petitioners and / or the court emphasize the fact that the window of time left to prevent the catastrophic effects of too much warming is closing, especially since carbon dioxide - once emitted - remains in the atmosphere for centuries.
-In other words, carbon dioxide emissions are permanent over human timescales, underscoring the urgency of climate action to avoid being locking the future into dangerous scenarios of global warming.
+In other words, CO2 emissions are permanent over human timescales, which underscores how climate action is urgently needed to avoid locking in dangerous levels of global warming.

 Focusing on youth and future generations